 Andrea Cochran is an American landscape architect in San Francisco.

 Contribution: Andrea’s work is known for its minimalist design and integration with the environment.
-Her work creates serene, contemplative spaces that emphasise simplicity and the beauty of nature.
+Her work creates serene, contemplative spaces emphasizing nature’s simplicity and beauty.

 Social Media: You can follow her on Instagram.